liqd/adhocracy3/src/adhocracy_core/docs/deletion.rst

 resources, i.e. *not* for Versions (which are immutable and hence don't allow PUT).

-Anyone with the *hide_resource* permission (typically granted to the manager role) can *hide* a resource by PUTting an update with *IMetadata { hidden: true }*.
+Anyone with the *hide* permission (typically granted to the manager role) can *hide* a resource by PUTting an update with *IMetadata { hidden: true }*.
 Likewise they can un-hide a hidden resource by PUTting an update with *IMetadata { hidden: false }*.
 Nobody else can change the value of the